devsimsek/sdf-go/readme.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+This is an example of how to prepare your application to use the sdf and how to install requirements of sdf.

 * Git
 * Go v1.17